-I have since 2013 been annually coming to this village area.
-Facets of what I have observed throughout this time remain in-terms of a nourishing natural environment and a fairly intact social fabric.
-Also, every time I come here it has become a more chaotic place, further reinforcing my hypothesis about the societal perils of economic capitalism - the 'de' of 'development.'
+Since 2013, I have been coming to this village area annually.
+Facets of what I have observed throughout this time remain in terms of a nourishing natural environment and a fairly intact social fabric.
+Also, every time I come here, it has become a more chaotic place, further reinforcing my hypothesis about the societal perils of economic capitalism - the 'de' of 'development.'

 The most recent time in December 2018 was by far the starkest manifestation of this reality.
-Between the loud music playing day and night and many of the teenagers behaving like wild animals while racing through this village with their loud-piped motorbikes, it is obvious that people here are becoming evermore selfish and caring less about how their individual actions are impacting those collectively around them.
+Between the loud music playing day and night and many teenagers behaving like wild animals while racing through this village with their loud-piped motorbikes, it is obvious that people here are becoming ever more selfish and caring less about how their individual actions affect those collectively around them.

-The new year as well as the new rice ceremonies, even amidst the modern madness that these people must interface nowadays, is a time for them to return to their roots and regroup.
-However, this year in Pumuen urban-like chaos ensued.
-There was onslaught of motorbikes and cars, droning city dance club music to which the village children were jumping around mindlessly (the village leader directed this noise to be shut off).
+The new year and the new rice ceremonies, even amid the modern madness these people must interface nowadays, are a time for them to return to their roots and regroup.
+However, this year in Pumuen, urban-like chaos ensued.
+There was an onslaught of motorbikes and cars, droning city dance club music to which the village children were jumping around mindlessly (the village leader directed this noise to be shut off).
 Another notable phenomenon was the plastic junk available for the children, which the parents were pressured to buy.
 After the traditional dinner, nobody helped pick things up.
-They just left everything for the laboring women and then when to the football field.
-I had never before seen this.
+They just left everything for the laboring women, and then went to the football field.

+I had never seen this.
 I did not realize just how chaotic it was until I retreated to a village elder's house placed above the village, where we both decompressed.
 I could barely recognize this place; I wanted to leave as soon as possible.

-A village informant there told me that one of the most prominent problems now is the alcohol.
-Even the women drink nowadays, which has generally been a rarity.
-This is especially noticeable during the cultural ceremonies, when before alcohol was prohibited.
-I have seen this in other villages to, with drinking and fighting (crazy stuff).
+A village informant there told me that one of the most prominent problems now is alcohol.
+Even women drink nowadays, which has generally been a rarity.
+This is especially noticeable during cultural ceremonies, when before alcohol was prohibited.
+I have seen this in other villages, with drinking and fighting (crazy stuff).

-In addition to the aforementioned phenomenon of children Photograph by Jeffrey Warner attacking their parents when denied their money or material demands, one household involves a youth waking up every day at sunrise and cranking up the music, which then blares throughout the village.
+Also to the aforementioned phenomenon of children attacking Photograph by Jeffrey Warner their parents when denied their money or material demands, one household involves a youth waking up every day at sunrise and cranking up the music, which then blares throughout the village.
 He stands outside, screaming into nowhere like a crazy man.
-He does this even though his parents don't want it and try to stop him.
-It was reported me that this boy's brain is fried from methamphetamines.
-It was reported that one man recently killed himself by drinking pesticide; this came after a fight with his wife.
+He does this, even though his parents do not want it and try to stop him.
+I was told that this boy's brain is fried from methamphetamines.
+It was reported that one man recently killed himself by drinking pesticides; this came after a fight with his wife.
 Are people here going insane?

-Quantity of life for this community in-terms of money and stuff may be increasing; however, quality in-terms of overall societal environment is definitely decreasing.
-This community is fairly cohesive, though, or at least it appears as such.
-Either way, the era here of gentle quietude, an inherent personality of these rural village communities (and human beings, perhaps) is just simply no more.
-I mean, what is transpiring in this place in order for these societal phenomena to surface, and to semi-solidify in such a short time period?
+Quality of life for this community in terms of money and stuff may be increasing; however, quality in terms of overall societal environment is decreasing.
+This community is fairly cohesive, however, or at least it appears as such.
+Either way, the era here of gentle quietude, an inherent personality of these rural village communities (and humans, perhaps), is just simply no more.
+I mean, what is transpiring in this place for these societal phenomena to surface, and to semi-solidify in such a brief period?

-While core elements of 'traditional' culture remain in Pumuen, for now, this village area largely as a result of government top-down development policies is becoming evermore plugged into mainstream Thai and global society, dissolving their root socio-fabric that is being replaced by incompatible threads of development modernity.
-Considering societal panarchy, it appears this community is near the collapse release stage; their future is uncertain, to say the least.
+While core elements of 'traditional' culture remain in Pumuen, for now, this village area largely because of government top-down development policies is becoming ever more plugged into mainstream Thai and global society, dissolving their root socio-fabric that is being replaced by incompatible threads of development modernity.
+Considering societal panarchy, it appears that this community is near the collapse release stage; their future is uncertain, to say the least.